top of page

 A Day Trip to Venice

 A car journey took us to Padua where we spent one night, and the next morning we ventured to the enchanting city of Venice.
 The canals and narrow pathways of this unique city were mesmerizing.
-Though the food in the tourist spots didn't quite hit the mark, the experience of gliding through the canals on a covered gondola and wandering through its labyrinthine streets was truly magical.
+Though the food in the tourist spots didn't quite hit the mark, the experience of gliding through the canals on a gondola and wandering through its labyrinthine streets was truly magical.

 Leaning towards Pisa